Laura Ling Speaker Biography

 Documentary Series Host

-Before her work with E!, Ling served as a correspondent and Vice President of Current TV’s journalism department.
-During this time, she created Vanguard, the network’s critically acclaimed weekly investigative documentary series.
-Under her leadership, Vanguard garnered numerous prestigious accolades.
-These include the Alfred I. DuPont Award and several Emmy nominations.
-Consequently, her leadership in investigative journalism highlights her dedication to uncovering important truths, a key aspect of her work as a human rights speaker.
+Before her work with Discovery and Hearst Television, Ling served as Vice President of Current TV’s journalism department and as a correspondent for the network.
+There, she helped create and oversee Vanguard, the critically acclaimed investigative documentary series that earned numerous prestigious honors, including the Alfred I. duPont-Columbia Award and multiple Emmy nominations.
+Her leadership in investigative journalism demonstrated her commitment to uncovering important truths and bringing underreported stories to light.

-In March 2009, while reporting on the trafficking of North Korean women, Ling and her colleague Euna Lee were apprehended by North Korean soldiers along the Chinese-North Korean border.
-Tragically, the two journalists were arrested and held captive in North Korea for 140 days before receiving a special pardon and returning to the United States.
-She documented this harrowing experience in her 2010 memoir, Somewhere Inside: One Sister’s Captivity in North Korea and the Other’s Fight to Bring Her Home, co-authored with her sister, Lisa.
-This personal account powerfully underscores critical human rights issues.
+In March 2009, while reporting on the trafficking of North Korean women along the Chinese-North Korean border, Ling and fellow journalist Euna Lee were captured by North Korean soldiers and held captive for 140 days.
+Following intense international efforts, the two journalists received a special pardon and returned home to the United States.
+Ling chronicled this life-changing experience in the New York Times bestselling memoir, Somewhere Inside: One Sister’s Captivity in North Korea and the Other’s Fight to Bring Her Home, co-authored with her sister, Lisa Ling.
+Her remarkable story offers a powerful perspective on freedom, hope, perseverance, and the importance of defending human rights around the world.

-As a correspondent for SoCal Connected, the impactful news magazine series on KCET, Ling’s work earned both an Emmy and a national Edward R. Murrow award.
-Moreover, Laura Ling has served as a producer for Channel One News and co-created Breaking it Down, a documentary series that aired on MTV.
-Her reporting has also appeared on ABC’s Nightline, NBC, and PBS.
-Additionally, she has contributed editorials to the Los Angeles Times and CNN.com.
-Her extensive work in television and print media amplifies her voice as a human rights speaker.
+Ling’s distinguished journalism career includes serving as a correspondent for KCET’s award-winning news magazine series SoCal Connected, where her reporting earned both an Emmy Award and a national Edward R. Murrow Award.
+She has also worked as a producer for Channel One News and co-created Breaking It Down, a documentary series that aired on MTV.
+Her reporting has appeared on ABC’s Nightline, NBC, PBS, Discovery, and numerous other major media outlets.
+In addition, Ling has contributed editorials to the Los Angeles Times, CNN.com, and other national publications.

 Laura Ling Speaking Topics